chaordic/tiopatinhas/README.md

         * more info: http://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/as-configure-healthcheck.html
     * *lower_cpu:* The AutoScaling CPU treshold for scaling down.
     * *upper_cpu:* The AutoScaling CPU treshold for scaling up.

+## Advanced properties

+    * *spot_type* The instance type to bid for in the spot market (recommended: the same instance from the ASG)
+    * *emergency_type* The instance type to buy in case of market crash (recommended: the same instance from the ASG)
     * *lower_treshold:* The amount of measurements below the *lower_cpu* TP will consider before scaling down. *(advanced)*
     * *lower_treshold:* The amount of measurements above the *upper_cpu* TP will consider before scaling up. *(advanced)*

+## Optional properties
     * *tags:* A map containing custom metadata tags that must assigned to TP instances. *(optional)*
         * more info: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html
     * *user_data_file* An optional script or data that must be supplied to the instance on startup. _(optional)_